New Mexico Medicaid Definition

 For New Mexico elderly residents, aged 65 and over, who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

-1) Qualified Income Trusts (QIT’s) – QIT’s, also referred to as Miller Trusts, are for Medicaid applicants who are over the income limit, but still cannot afford to pay for their long-term care.
-(For New Mexico Medicaid purposes, a Miller Trust is often called an Income Diversion Trust.)
-This type of trust offers a way for individuals over the Medicaid income limit to still qualify for long-term care Medicaid, as money deposited into a QIT does not count towards Medicaid’s income limit.
+1) Qualified Income Trusts (QIT’s) – Also called Miller Trusts, or specific to New Mexico, Income Diversion Trusts, these trusts enable Medicaid applicants who are over the income limit to still qualify for nursing home Medicaid or a Medicaid Waiver.
 In basic terms, one’s excess income (over the Medicaid limit) is directly deposited into the irreversible trust, no longer counting towards Medicaid’s income limit.
 Irreversible means that once the trust has been established, it cannot be changed or canceled.
 A trustee manages the trust and has legal control of the money.
-The money in the account can only be used for very specific purposes, such as paying a spousal allowance and contributing towards the cost of nursing home care, HCBS long term care, and medical expenses accrued by the Medicaid enrollee.
+The funds can only be used for very specific purposes, such as paying a non-applicant spousal income allowance and contributing towards the cost of long-term care and medical expenses accrued by the Medicaid enrollee.
 Following the death of the Medicaid participant or in the event of Medicaid disenrollment, the remainder of the funds must be paid to the state of New Mexico.

-Unfortunately, Income Diversion Trusts do not assist one in spending down extra assets to qualify for Medicaid.
-Said another way, if one meets the income requirement for Medicaid eligibility, but not the asset requirement, the above option cannot assist one in reducing their assets that are over the limit.
-However, one can “spend down” assets by spending excess assets on non-countable assets, such as home improvements (replacing a leaky roof, updating the heating/plumbing), home modifications (wheelchair ramps, roll-in showers, and stair lifts), vehicle modifications (wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
+2) Asset Spend Down – Persons with assets over the limit can spend down extra assets to qualify for Medicaid.
+This can be done by spending excess assets on non-countable ones, such as home improvements (replacing a leaky roof, updating the heating/plumbing), home modifications (wheelchair ramps, roll-in showers, and stair lifts), vehicle modifications (wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
 When “spending down”, it is best to keep documentation of how the assets were spent as evidence Medicaid’s look back period was not violated.

 Specific New Mexico Medicaid Programs

-New Mexico Centennial Care Community Benefit – Intended to encourage independent living at home or in the community, a variety of supportive services are provided.
-These include assisted living, adult day health, home health aides, personal care assistance, and home modifications.
+1) New Mexico Centennial Care Community Benefit – Intended to encourage independent living at home or in the community, a variety of supportive services are provided.
+These include assisted living, adult day health care, home health aides, personal care assistance, and home modifications.
 Program participants have the choice of self-directing their own care, including hiring a relative to provide care assistance, or going through a provider agency.